 Lismore Branch: Founded 1894

-The highlight of their year is a Prayer Walk which is held annually in the grounds of Lismore Castle.
+The highlight of their year is a Prayer Walk which is held annually by Lismore Mothers' Union.
 This is part of Holy Week reflections and is organised by Lismore Branch Leader, Audrey Gailey.

 Cashel Branch: Founded 1917